 Chop up your garlic and put it in a mortar and pestle.
 Smash it until it's a creamy paste.
 A pinch of salt sometimes aids the process.
 The goal is to get the flavor infused throughout the Mayonnaise (sliced garlic chunks or a regular garlic smasher won't accomplish this nearly as well as a creamy paste).

 If you used a mortar & pestle in step 2, you'll probably need to transfer everything to a bigger glass bowl before you begin.
 VERY slowly, start to whisk the 1C Safflower or Grapeseed oil into your egg and garlic mixture.
 It's best to start with the lighter oils because they emulsify better than a heavier oil like olive oil.
 An immersion blender will help speed up the process.
 Otherwise, you can use good ole manual labor and a whisk.

-- Once you’ve added in the first cup of oil, slowly begin whisking in the additional 1C. of Olive Oil.
-You don’t have a to go drop-by-drop as you did with the first cup, but I do recommend keeping it to a slow, steady stream.
-By the time you’re done you should have a nice, stiff, creamy sauce.
+Once you've added in the first cup of oil, slowly begin whisking in the additional 1C of extra virgin olive oil.
+You don't have a to go as slowly with the olive oil as you did with the first cup, but I do recommend keeping it to a slow, steady stream.
+By the time you're done you should have a nice, stiff, creamy sauce.

 At this point, you've got the base for your Aioli and your Mayo.
 The main difference between the two is the addition of Vinegar.
 If your goal is to have a Garlic Aioli, simply mix in your salt, other spices and some lemon juice - refrigerate, and serve.